-By not taking part in the creation of their ceremony, a person may feel a lack of connection to the intentions at the heart of it.
+By not taking part in the creation of their wedding or vow renewal ceremony, a person may feel a less connected to the intentions at the heart of it.
 Not through any lack of desire or ability on the part of anyone involved; simply because their unique ideas, words and flavour have not been added to the mix.

 It is why so many folks turn to Celebrants in the first place!
 They want to say and do things that resonate with them, that are deeply personal; instead of repeating words and actions prescribed by some other person or tradition.

-I involve my couples as much as possible in the creation of their ceremony because I believe that we are more able to fully embody the meaning of our words and actions having previously considered them; coming to accept their truth internally.
+I involve clients as much as possible in the creation of their ceremony because I believe that we are more able to fully embody the meaning of our words and actions having previously considered them; coming to accept their truth internally.